Brownie Baked Oatmeal

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1- Make the batter.
-Mix oat flour, cocoa powder, and salt in one bowl and the wet ingredients in another bowl.
+Mix the dry ingredients in one bowl and the wet ingredients in another bowl.
 Combine them to make your brownie batter.
 Fold in the chocolate chips gently.

 how to make brownie baked oatmeal.